-Generally, you will be responsible for maintenance of your home.
-We are responsible for maintaining the structure and exterior of the buildings and any common parts, and the costs of this are recovered through a service charge, which is in addition to your rent.
+Generally, you will be responsible for the general maintenance of your home.
+We are responsible for maintaining the structure and exterior of the buildings and any common parts.

-If your home is new, the builder will be responsible for some repairs for the first 12 months.
+If your home is new, the builder may be responsible for some repairs for the first 12 months, known as the 'defects rectification priod'.
 Otherwise, you will be responsible for any necessary repairs.

 Alterations can be made to properties however:

 If the alterations affect the structure of the property, then you must have permission from the Council before you start any work.
 You need to fill out the alterations form and return it to the address on the form.
-Our Assets Management team will contact you, in writing, to give our response.
+Once we have received this we will respond in writing.

 If your alterations require planning permission, you will need to contact the Planning team .
 There may also be a need for Building Regulations.

 Not all alterations require our approval, (such as decorating).
-However, we would always suggest contacting us to check before you start any work.
+However, we would always suggest contacting and checking your lease agreement before you start any work.